ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 {{site.data.keyword.vmwaresolutions_full}} has a number of offerings, deployment patterns, and options that can be used to create your target VMware NSX-T™ environment:

-* Automated offerings - These offerings are available from the [VMware Solutions](https://cloud.ibm.com/vmware) console.
+* Automated offerings - available from the [VMware Solutions](https://cloud.ibm.com/vmware) console.
-* Regulated workload offerings - These offerings are available from the [VMware Solutions](https://cloud.ibm.com/vmware) console, the **VMware Regulated Workloads** card.
+* Regulated Workloads - available from the [VMware Solutions](https://cloud.ibm.com/vmware) console, the **Regulated Workloads** card.
 They are suitable for clients that require a prescriptive reference architecture that matches the {{site.data.keyword.framework-fs_full}}.
-* Automated offerings with manual customization tasks - These offerings are based on the offering available from the [VMware Solutions](https://cloud.ibm.com/vmware) console.
+* Automated offerings with manual customization tasks - based on the offerings available from the [VMware Solutions](https://cloud.ibm.com/vmware) console.
 They require a number of post-deployment manual tasks to achieve the architectural pattern needed.

 Based on the assessment of your source NSX-V environment, you can identify the requirements for your target platform.
 After the analysis, do the following steps: